In a NutshellIf you’ve had a credit card application denied, it can help to take your time and do some research before applying again.

 Credit Karma compares your credit profile to the profiles of other members who were approved for a card to assess the likelihood that you’ll be approved too.
 Though it is based on member data, it’s not a guarantee that you’ll be approved.
 However, it can be a helpful tool to help you understand if you’re more or less likely to qualify for a particular card.

 Also, check what kinds of credit card offers you are getting in the mail.
 If you’re getting offers for cards with high APRs, then you should steer clear of cards designed for people in the top credit ranges, says Harzog.
 “You can tell a lot by the type of mail you get from credit card companies,” she adds.

-If you are rebuilding your finances or establishing credit, secured credit cards might be a good option.
-While these cards usually require you to put down a cash deposit, it can be easier for you to get approved and may allow you to get back on your feet while minimizing risk to the financial institution.
-In some cases, you can get upgraded to a traditional credit card after 12 months after responsible credit use.
+If you’re rebuilding your finances or establishing credit, secured credit cards might be a good option.
+It can be easier for you to get approved and may allow you to get back on your feet while minimizing risk to the financial institution.
+In some cases, you can get upgraded to a traditional credit card after 12 months.

 If you have credit card debt, balance transfer cards are another type of card that might help.
-These cards typically have a 0 percent APR introductory period for balance transfers, so you can work on paying down your debts with no interest for a set period of time.
+These cards typically have a 0% APR introductory period for balance transfers, so you can work on paying down your debts with no interest for a set period of time.

 Charting your course through the world of personal finance can certainly be a challenge.
 Credit cards are a big part of finances, and having your credit card application rejected is rough.